alex-paynedwyer/single-molecule-tools-alpd/README.md

 `tracker`: This is the main tracking program and is a function of `image_label`, .
 [SpotsCh1, SpotsCh2, frame_average, p, meta_data, image_data, spotImages] = tracker(fileName,p)
 The inputs are the filename (or folder name for unstacked tifs), either without the file extension or if using the bioformats plugin with extension.
-Uses bioformats from the Open Microscopy Environment with associated open licence.

 Parameters and settings:
 `p` is the parameter structure which is read in from the workspace, or otherwise set in code: